asset-pipe/asset-pipe-js-writer/README.md

 }
 ```

-This module does stream read dependencies and emit the following object for each
-dependency.
+Each such object is emitted on a stream for each dependency.
 This is the asset feed.